miku00151/buondua-downloader/README.md

   -h, --help            Show this message and exit.
 ```

-**(12th of March of 2019) Notice:** After adding a minimum of 5 seconds time delay between downloads, they seem to work fine.
+**(12th Mar of 2019) Notice:** After adding a minimum of 5 seconds time delay between downloads, they seem to work fine.

-**(24th February of 2019) Notice:** I'm getting `an existing connection was forcibly closed by the remote host` error or it just hangs still (can't even CTRL + C) after 5-6 images.
+**(24th Feb of 2019) Notice:** I'm getting `an existing connection was forcibly closed by the remote host` error or it just hangs still (can't even CTRL + C) after 5-6 images.
 Maybe it's just me.

 ## How to